T-mclennan/Chess-960/README.md

 # Chess-960

-# This application is a modest attempt at builiding a chess application, styled after a varient developed by Bobby Fischer.
+# This is a random chess, with 960 possible opening board states.

  It was chosen to provide more experience with the MERN stack, socket.io, authentication, and deplyoment on Heroku.